-- A substitute teacher resume sample better than most.
+- A substitute teacher resume example better than most.

-- How to make a fitting substitute teacher job description for resumes.
+- How to make a fitting substitute teacher resume job description.

-- How to write a resume for substitute teacher jobs that shows off your key skills.
+- How to write a resume for substitute teachers that shows off key skills.

 - Why you can’t just list substitute teacher skills (and what to do instead).